gazebosim/gz-cmake/MIGRATION.md

 ### Use `ign_install_all_headers(~)` in `include/ignition/<project>/CMakeLists.txt`

-Using this macro will install all files ending in `*.h` and `*.hh` in the current source directory as well as the subdirectory named `detail` (if it exists).
+Using this macro will install all files ending in `*.h` and `*.hh` in the current source directory recursively (so all the files in all subdirectories as well as their subdirectories will also be installed).
 It will also configure your project's `<project>.hh` and `config.hh.in` files and install them.

-You can use the argument `ADDITIONAL_DIRS` to specify additional subdirectories to install, and the argument `EXCLUDE` can specify files that should not be installed.
+You can use the argument `EXCLUDE_FILES` to specify files that should not be installed.
+The argument `EXCLUDE_DIRS` lets you specify subdirectories to not install.
+Note that the files or directories must be specified relative to the current directory.

 ### Use `ign_get_sources(~)` in `test/<type>/CMakeLists.txt` to collect source files